Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Dimerized Heisenberg model

-We start with discussing the QMC simulations of LBW-EH ansatz and exact-EH with the effective inverse temperature $\beta_A = 1$.
 The correlation function results for the Heisenberg limit, N\'eel ordered phase, QCP, and the dimer phase are shown in Fig.~\ref{fig:strong_rep_1}.
 At the Heisenberg limit with $J_r=1$, the correlation function results of LBW-EH and exact-EH almost completely coincide.
-The two-dimensional dimerzied Heisenberg model at this point actually possesses translational invariance, indicating that the LBW-EH approximation performs exceptionally well in such translationally invariant systems.
+The two-dimensional dimerized Heisenberg model at this point actually possesses translational invariance, indicating that the LBW-EH approximation performs exceptionally well in such translationally invariant systems.

-When the system is in the Neel order phase at $J_r=1.5$, the correlation function results of LBW-EH and exact-EH exhibit consistent trends, but there is a clear separation between the two sets of data.
+When the system is in the N\'eel order phase at $J_r=1.5$, the correlation function results of LBW-EH and exact-EH exhibit consistent trends, but there is a clear separation between the two sets of data.
 Note that the correlation functions are presented on a logarithmic scale.
-By examining the actual numerical values, at the distance $r=8$, which corresponds to the farthest point due to PBC in y-axis, the correlation function value for LBW-EH is $0.0997(1)$, while that for exact-EH is $0.1295(2)$.
+By examining the actual numerical values, at the distance $r_y=8$, which corresponds to the farthest point due to PBC in y-axis, the correlation function value for LBW-EH is $0.0997(1)$, while that for exact-EH is $0.1295(2)$.
 The absolute difference between the two is $0.0298(2)$.
 It must be acknowledged that there is a noticeable discrepancy between these values.
 Aside from the nearest-neighbor point, the performance of LBW-EH ansatz is not particularly strong in this regime.

 A similar behavior is observed at the QCP where $J_r=1.90951(1)$.
-At this point, the absolute difference between the two correlation functions at the farthest distance $r=8$ is $0.0174(1)$, which is slightly smaller than the value in the Neel order phase.
+At this point, the absolute difference between the two correlation functions at the farthest distance $r_y=8$ is $0.0174(1)$, which is slightly smaller than the value in the N\'eel order phase.
 Finally, when the system is in the dimer phase at $J_r=3$, the discrepancy still exists between the correlation function results of LBW-EH and exact-EH.
-However, the difference is now an order of magnitude smaller than those observed in the Neel order phase and at the QCP.
-Aside from the fact that the velocity fitting from imaginary-time correlations is an approximation, which may introduce certain errors in the LBW-EH simulation, we must acknowledge that, except at the Heisenberg limit where the system is translationally invariant, the LBW-EH ansatz does not fully coincide with the exact-EH beyond the nearest-neighbor points when performing the bipartition at strong bonds.
+However, the difference is now an order of magnitude smaller than those observed in the N\'eel order phase and at the QCP.
+Aside from the fact that the velocity fitting from imaginary-time correlations is an approximation, which may introduce certain errors in the LBW-EH simulation, we must acknowledge that, except at the Heisenberg limit where the system is translationally invariant, the LBW-EH ansatz does not fully coincide with the exact-EH beyond the nearest-neighbor points when performing the bipartition at strong-bonds.